gsimardnet/PowerQueryNet/README.md

 Run Power Query M formula language from anywhere.

 ## About
-PowerQueryNet allows you to run M formulas commonly used in Power BI and Excel (aka Get & Transform) from any .NET application.
+PowerQueryNet allows you to run M formulas commonly used in Power BI and Excel (aka Get & Transform) from the Command Prompt or any .NET application.

 ## Download